digimat/digimat-saia/README.rst

 =======================

 Once created, the **SAIANode** object will implicitely start a background task responsible for protocol and bus variables management.
-The task must be stop()ed before the program termination.
-The node contains a server (allowing other nodes to read an write data to it).
-The node can also donnect to other remote SBus servers, to read/write remote data.
-Each server (local or remote) has it's own memory representation (SAIAMemory).
+The task must be stop()ed before the program termination, to shutdown the background task.
+The node contains a server (allowing other nodes to read an write data to it), and may also connect (acting as a client) to other remote SBus servers to read/write remote data.
+Each server (local-node or remote-node) has it's own memory representation (SAIAMemory) in the SAIANode object.
 Local-node memory is accessible trough node.memory (which is a shortcut to node.server.memory).

 The **SAIAMemory** object handle every SBus variables (**inputs**, **outputs**, **flags**, **registers**, **timers**, **counters**).
 The SAIAMemory object provide a **SAIAItemFlags** object, accessible trough a .flags property, itself providing access to every registered SAIAItemFlag object (item).
 The same principle is used for inputs